 Animal Bandido are a fashion label with a difference.
-They’re totally anti-establishment and detest the omniprescent multi-national fashion empires that exploit workers and fabrics, and are on a mission to create a renaissance for struggling manufacturers who cannot compete with the big boys.
+They’re totally anti-establishment and detest the omniprescent multi-national fashion empires that exploit workers and fabrics, medical and are on a mission to create a renaissance for struggling manufacturers who cannot compete with the big boys.

-Their collections range from the vibrant to the downright whacky; weird and wonderful creations which illustrate fruits and other objects make up there range, which includes knitwear, fabulous graphic prints and casual basics with a twist.
+Their collections range from the vibrant to the downright whacky; weird and wonderful creations which illustrate fruits and other objects make up there range, clinic which includes knitwear, side effects fabulous graphic prints and casual basics with a twist.
 Viewing their collections draws comparisons to Jean Charles de Castelbajac, nutty nu-raver Carri Mundane and knitwear brand Sibling.
 I caught up with Zosen and Claudia, aka Animal Bandido, to find out what’s behind this fresh new label…

 What made you guys team up and create the street-wear label Animal Bandido?